antitree/private-tor-network/README.md

 `docker-compose scale da=3 relay=5 exit=3 client=1`

+### Uses

+If you're going "Why do I want this?" here's a few examples:

+*tor research*: learn how tor interacts with nodes, make modifications to settings and see what happens, understand how the Tor Network operates without affecting real people.
+(Originally this project was part of a class I wrote to teach about how tor works)

+*tor development*: in the case you're working on a patch that is more complex and requires seeing what happens on the tor network, you can apply the patches to the containers.

+*traffic analysis*: Test out the latest tor exploit and pretend to be a nation state adversary.

 ### Network Settings

 All of the requisit information that other nodes need to know about on the network are stored in a mapped volume: `./tor:/tor`.
 NOTE: This folder must exist on the host and allow the debian-tor user to create files in this directory.